 Do I need a prenuptial agreement?

-If the answer is “Yes“ to any of the following scenarios a prenuptial agreement could be right for you.
+If you are in any one of the following situations a prenuptial agreement could be right for you.

 - I am thinking of getting married and want to protect my property in case it doesn’t work out.